xdanradu/xdanradu.github.io/_posts/2018-12-19-object-oriented-programming-concepts.markdown

 # Interface

-The interface is the contract between the object and the outside world.
+An interface represents the contract between the object and the outside world.

 It contains only method declarations, without implementations.